China–Philippines relations: Cold War

-After the Philippines became independent in 1946, it established diplomatic relations with the Nationalist government of China and continued on after it lost the mainland to the Chinese Communist Party (CCP) in the Chinese Civil War that forced the Republic of China to retreat to the island of Taiwan in 1949, formerly a Japanese colony that the ROC received in 1945.
+The Philippines and the ROC signed the Sino-Philippine Treaty of Amity in 1947, establishing formal relations and provisions for peaceful and friendly relations between the two governments.
 During the Cold War, the two countries were part of the anti-communist camp that view the Chinese Communists as a security threat.
 During the Korean War, the Philippine Expeditionary Forces to Korea under the United Nations Command fought the PRC's People's Volunteer Army in multiple battles.

 Establishment of official diplomatic relations

 It began considering normalizing relations with the People's Republic at the start of the 1970s and the Philippines recognized the PRC on 9 June 1975, with the signing of the Joint Communiqué by leaders of the two countries.